 We, along with our community partners provide educational forums and presentations to faculty, parents and students throughout Putnam County.
 This includes participating in community events and health fairs.
-We also collaborate with our partners to provide Narcan Training to the community.
+We also collaborate with our partners to provide Naloxone Overdose Prevention Training to the community.

 In addition, the Putnam Communities That Care Coalition and the Prevention Council of Putnam host an annual prevention conference each Fall and co-sponsor the Mid-Hudson Prevention Conference in the Spring.

 We also provide staff development programs to local schools districts and community service agencies.

 The DFC program, in collaboration with the Communities That Care (CTC) Coalition, aims to reduce substance abuse among youth by addressing community factors that increase the risk of substance abuse and promoting factors that minimize the risk of substance abuse.
 The CTC Coalition includes individuals from all sectors of the community who work together to reduce risk factors and strengthen protective factors through education, enforcement, and policy initiatives.
 If you are interested in joining the Putnam County CTC Coalition please contact our Coalition Coordinator at email@example.com

 We provide information about alcohol and other drugs, and confidential referrals for individuals and family members seeking treatment for alcoholism and drug dependencies and self help programs.